pkgxdev/pkgx/docs/dev.md

 # Using `dev`

-`dev` is a tool for utilizing developer environments.
+`dev` is a tool for utilizing developer environments bundled with `tea` and available in integrated mode.
 It is built on top of `tea` and the tea pkging primitives and automatically determines the packages you need based on your project’s keyfiles.

 ## Getting Started

-`dev` requires `tea` to be integrated with your shell.
+To make the `dev` command available, you must integrate `tea` with your shell.

 ```sh
 tea integrate